Skip to main content

 • Mix of old and new areas

-Best for: Budget-conscious renters, those willing to commute
+Best for: Budget-conscious renters, those willing to commute, airport access

 Longhua (龙华)